dguzenko/newdocs/docs/_common.md

 Common issues
 =============

 **Issue:** Elements are not saved on the page, when their amount exceed a limit.
-It's not accepting so many input variables (inputs, selects, radios, and other form fields).
+It's not accepting many input variables (inputs, selects, radios, and other form fields).

 **Solution:** You must increase the PHP max_input_vars limit in your server to a higher number.
 For example, max_input_vars = 5000.